-- (1) On maturity, the employee will receive a proportion of the distribution s/he would have been entitled to had s/he remained employed with the Corporation.
+- (1) All RSUs (including PSUs) and options expire on the date or dates determined by the Board of Directors at the time of grant in accordance with the terms of the respective plan.
+The comments in the table refer to the early termination in the event of a termination of employment before the exercise or distribution date. - (2) On maturity, the employee will receive a proportion of the distribution s/he would have been entitled to had the employee remained employed with the Corporation.
 The proportion is the number of days from the date of grant to the date of termination, to the number of days from the date of grant to the distribution date.
 For example, assume an employee was granted RSUs in an award with a three year vesting period.
-If the employee is terminated by the Corporation without cause or takes early retirement one year after the grant, one-third of the full amount of the RSUs vest and are distributed. - (2) Retirement from the Industry is defined as termination of employment, other than by the Corporation for cause, at the time when the employee is 55 or older with a minimum of five (5) years of service and the employee agrees not to provide any services directly or indirectly to any company or other organization that competes with the Corporation in the industry in which the executive was engaged by the Corporation. - (3) Normal Retirement is defined as termination of employment, other than by the Corporation for cause, at the time when the employee is 60 years or older and has at least 10 years of service. - (4) Early Retirement is defined as termination of employment, other than by the Corporation for cause, at the time when the employee is 55 years or older and has at least 10 years of service.
+If the employee is terminated by the Corporation without cause or takes early retirement one year after the grant, one-third of the full amount of the RSUs vest and are distributed. - (3) Retirement from the Industry is defined as termination of employment, other than by the Corporation for cause, at the time when the employee is 55 or older with a minimum of five (5) years of service and the employee agrees not to provide any services directly or indirectly to any company or other organization that competes with the Corporation in the industry in which the executive was engaged by the Corporation. - (4) Normal Retirement is defined as termination of employment, other than by the Corporation for cause, at the time when the employee is 60 years or older and has at least 10 years of service. - (5) Early Retirement is defined as termination of employment, other than by the Corporation for cause, at the time when the employee is 55 years or older and has at least 10 years of service.